ace-wg/est-oscore/draft-ietf-ace-coap-est-oscore.md

 In the general case, the EST client MAY obtain the CA certs including the CA's DH certificate using the /crts function using an explicit request/response flow.
 The obtained certificate indicates the DH group parameters which MUST be respected by the EST client when generating its own DH key pair.

-As an optimization, when EDHOC precedes the enrollment and combined OSCORE-EDHOC flow is being used in EDHOC message_3 and message_4 per {{I-D.ietf-core-oscore-edhoc}}, the client MUST use the public ephemeral key of the EDHOC Responder, G_Y, as the recipient public key in the algorithm outlined in {{Section 6 of RFC6955}}.
+As an optimization, when EDHOC precedes the enrollment and combined OSCORE-EDHOC flow is being used in EDHOC message_3 and message_4 per {{RFC9668}}, the client MUST use the public ephemeral key of the EDHOC Responder, G_Y, as the recipient public key in the algorithm outlined in {{Section 6 of RFC6955}}.
 When generating its DH key pair, the client uses the group parameters as indicated by the EDHOC cipher suite in use in the EDHOC session.
-Because the combined delivery is used per {{I-D.ietf-core-oscore-edhoc}}, the client has already in EDHOC message_2 obtained the ephemeral key G_Y of the server.
+Because the combined delivery is used per {{RFC9668}}, the client has already in EDHOC message_2 obtained the ephemeral key G_Y of the server.

 # HTTP-CoAP Proxy {#proxying}